 This cross-sectional observational analytic study was conducted at the Faculty of Medicine, Universitas Sebelas Maret (UNS), Surakarta, Indonesia, between May and June 2021.
-The study was approved by the Health Research Ethical Committee of Dr. Moewardi General Hospital (approval number: 404/IV/HREC/2021).
 Freshman medical students of UNS who met the inclusion criteria were included.
-The inclusion criteria were as follows: (1) male and female students aged 17-21 years, (2) currently in the second semester of pre-clinical medical study and (3) voluntarily consented to participation.
+The inclusion criteria were as follows: (1) male and female students aged 17-21 years old; (2) currently in the second semester of pre-clinical medical study; and (3) voluntarily consented to participation.
 Participants with incomplete data and who stopped or did not fully participate in the entire study process were excluded.
 Data were obtained from 229 samples using a total sampling technique.

-Howard Gardner's VAK learning style (17) and the VAK Learning Style Inventory by Victoria Chislett and Alan Chapman were used to determine the participants' learning modality preferences.
-The VAK questionnaire consists of 3 preferences (Visual, Auditory and Kinaesthetic) and 30 multiple-choice questions (MCQs) with 3 options.
+Howard Gardner's VAK or visual (V), auditory (A), and kinaesthetic (K) learning style (17) and the VAK learning style inventory by Victoria Chislett and Alan Chapman (18) were used to determine the participants' learning modality preferences.
+The VAK questionnaire consists of three preferences (visual, auditory, and kinaesthetic) and 30 multiple-choice questions (MCQs) with three options.
 Each option aims to categorise the respondents' preferences.
 The preferred learning modality was concluded based on the highest frequency of options for each category.
 The validity of the instrument was assessed by peers, psychologists (18) and a panel of experts in the field, who reviewed it for clarity, relevance and adequacy in achieving its goals (19).
 In addition, the validity test using Karl Pearson's product-moment correlation showed that all items were valid (correlation coefficient >0.30) for the statement of each visual, auditory and kinaesthetic learning modality preference (20).
-Meanwhile, the reliability of the questionnaire was also determined using the retest-retest approach, which showed that each category (visual, auditory and kinaesthetic) had a high reliability score ($\alpha = 0.700-0.900$) (21).
+Meanwhile, the reliability of the questionnaire was also determined using the retest-retest approach, which showed that each category (visual, auditory, and kinaesthetic) had a high reliability score ($\alpha = 0.700-0.900$) (21).

 VSI level was measured using the Revised Purdue Spatial Visualization Test: Visualization of Rotations (PSVT:R).
 The Revised PSVT:R, developed by Yoon (22), is a newer version of the PSVT:R, which was originally developed by Guay (23).
-The uniqueness of this test is that it includes a variety of 3D objects (including objects with inclined, oblique and/or curved surfaces), and it requires a high level of spatial visualization ability (24).
+The uniqueness of this test is that it includes a variety of 3D objects (including objects with inclined, oblique and/or curved surfaces), and it requires a high level of spatial visualisation ability (24).
 The test has been primarily used in research on educational settings in science, technology, engineering and mathematics (STEM) disciplines for more than three decades.
-The Cronbach's alpha coefficient was >0.800 (23,25-27), which was considered valid and reliable.
+The Cronbach's alpha coefficient was >0.800 (23, 25-27), which was considered valid and reliable.
 While the Revised PSVT:R has been primarily used in STEM disciplines, VSI is a cognitive ability that extends beyond specific disciplinary boundaries.
-Given that neuroanatomy involves comprehending intricate spatial relationships and structures, which relies heavily on visual-spatial skills, it was justifiable to extend the application of the Revised PSVT:R to assessing VSI in the context of neuroanatomical understanding.
-In this study, the Revised PSVT:R was administered online, and the respondents were given a maximum of 25 minutes to answer the 30 MCQs, in accordance with the procedure used in Maeda et al.'s study (25).
-The individual participant's raw response on each of the 30 items was recorded as a dichotomous variable (correct=1, incorrect=0) for the proceeding analysis.
+Given that neuroanatomy involves comprehending intricate spatial relationships and structures, which relies heavily on visual-spatial skills, it was justifiable to extend the application of the Revised PSVT:R was administered online, and the respondents were given a maximum of 25 minutes to answer the 30 MCQs, in accordance with the procedure used in Maeda et al. (25).
+The individual participant's raw response on each of the 30 items was recorded as a dichotomous variable (correct = 1, incorrect = 0) for the proceeding analysis.
 A raw total score was computed by counting the number of correct responses among the 30 items and then converted to VSI level on a scale of 0-100.